salva/py-msgraphfs/README.md

 ```
 NOTICE: This is alpha quality software!!!

-It seems to work, but critical bugs should that may cause data lost
+It seems to work, but critical bugs that may cause data lost
 or corruption should be expected.
 Use at your own risk.
 ```